trieungochai/go/part-05-building-for-the-web/chap-17-using-the-go-http-client/desc.md

 Once you have requested data from a server, the data returned can come in various formats.

 For example, if you send a request to packtpub.com, it will return HTML data for the Packt website.
 While HTML data is useful for displaying websites, it isn’t ideal for sending machine-readable data.
 A common data type used in web APIs is JSON.
 JSON provides a good structure for data that is both machine-readable and human-readable.

+---
+### Sending data to a server

+In addition to requesting data from a server, you will also want to send data to a server.
+The most common way of doing this is via a `POST` request.

+A `POST` request comes in 2 main parts: the URL and the body.
+The body of a POST request is where you put the data you want to send to the server.
+A common example of this is a login form.
+When we send a login request, we POST the body to the URL.
+The web server then checks that the login details within the body are correct and updates our login status.
+It responds to the request by telling the client whether it succeeded or not.